 Nathdwara Temple is about 60 km from Udaipur which is much frequented by the tourists.
 Because of the mesmerizing beauty of the area and the presence of Lakes, the region is also called the Venice of East.

 The presence of temples, lakes, forts, and museums boasts of rich cultural heritage in the city.
 The locals are engaged in the celebration of various festivals like Gangaur, Teej, Holi, Diwali, Shilpgram Utsav, Jagannath Rath Yatra, Jal-Jhulni Ekadashi, etc. The area beams with folk dances like Ghoomar, Kalbelia, and Kachchii Ghodi.
-The locals are able to strike a perfect balance between traditions and urban lifestyle.
+The locals can strike a perfect balance between traditions and urban lifestyle.
 The fairs and festivals held in the city attract the attention of the tourists as well.
 The music popular in the city is Morchang, Tanpura, Sarangi, Naad, and several other instruments.